harrkout/K8s_Docs/README.md

 ### Master

+**The following commands refer to cases where we need to specify a custom IP for the cluster.**

 - Run the `ip addr` command and make a note of the Master node's IP adress.
   - ```
     enp1s0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP  group default qlen 1000